ariadnavigo/ariadnavigo.github.io/content/posts/s2idle-nature-laptops.md

 breaks something, which is unlikely).

-Convenience is mostly always good, unless it comes with ethical problems [like generative AI does]({{< ref "posts/ai-not-friend-not-therapist" >}}).
-Of course, everyone's definition of _convenience_ will be different.
+Convenience is mostly always good, unless it comes with ethical problems [like generative AI does.][ai-post] Of course, everyone's definition of _convenience_ will be different.
 Arch Linux is convenient for me, but you might find Ubuntu more convenient.
 We all love tinkering and I guess we all also love the thrill (and frustration) of fixing an unexpected issue on our computers, but in the end of the day, we use these machines _to get things done._ And I'm someone who wants her computer to be up and running as fast as possible from a sleep state because I might want to write down an idea on a text editor and close the lid a minute later.

 I understand the problems with closing down the platforms we use daily, though.
 I'm also nostalgic of the past where PCs were your hardware playground.
 Laptops